 One of the few personal finance concepts that garner near-universal praise is the emergency fund.

-For many topics in personal finance, there are seemingly as many critics as there are advocates.
+For many topics in personal finance, there are seeming as many critics as there are advocates.
 “The stock market is too risky,” “You can't retire early because you need health insurance,” “You shouldn't travel because it's wastefully expensive.”

 Thankfully, few people disparage emergency funds because they should be an essential component of everyone's finances.